-Sources and types of marketing information relevant to marketing management.
-Problem definition and research design, questionnaire design, sampling, data collection, interpretation and reporting.
-Management control of research including briefing, evaluation of proposals and distinction between research results and marketing implications.
-Use of continuous research and new developments in market research.
+This subject examines the sources and types of marketing information relevant to marketing management.
+Topics include: problem definition and research design; questionnaire design; sampling; data collection; interpretation and reporting; management control of research including briefing, evaluation of proposals and distinction between research results and marketing implications; the use of continuous research; and new developments in market research.

-Brand Management

-Staff Contact: School Office S1 L2 T2 Prerequisite: MARK2012 Notes: Excluded MARK7073.
+Brand Management Staff Contact: School Office S1 L2 T2 Prerequisite: MARK2012, MARK2042

-An overview of marketing planning for products and services with a focus on planning at the brand level.
+This subject provides an overview of marketing planning for products and services with a focus on planning at the brand level.
 Marketing concepts such as segmentation, differentiation, positioning and product lifecycle will be re-examined from a strategic perspective.
 The marketing mix will be expanded to address strategies of new product development, pricing, distribution and promotions management.
 Case analysis will be introduced to develop strategic thinking.